veliakiner/cypress/README.md

 # Installation
-After cloning the repository, install npx:
+After cloning the repository, ensure you have a recent version of npm installed, and then install npx:

 `npm install -g npx`